 We conclude the list with another product from the vastly accepted Arctic.
 The company continues to make top standard cooling solutions and at this point, it might even be surprising not seeing a list with more than 1 of their products.
 This is the perfect budget option; it is more than fairly priced for an Air cooler for GPUs.

-Arctic Accelero Twin Turbo III is an air cooling solution for the budget-oriented people.
-The product has its own heatsink, pipes and fans, so basically ahs its own setup to work with.
+Arctic Accelero Twin Turbo III is an air cooling solution for budget-oriented people.
+The product has its own heatsink, pipes, and fans, so basically has its own setup to work with.
 There were two fans on this one as compared to the three on the other product.
-Both the fans are 92 mm and can achieve max speed of 2000 RPM each.
-The Twin Turbo III works relatively quietly at only 0.3 stone or maximum 24.5 dBA.
-You can achieve a maximum of 250 watts cooling capacity which is very good considering the price of the product.
+Both the fans are 92 mm and can achieve a max speed of 2000 RPM each.
+The Twin Turbo III works relatively quietly at only 0.3 stone or a maximum of 24.5 dBA.
+You can achieve a maximum of 250 watts TDP cooling capacity which is very good considering the price of the product.
 The installation process is sort of tricky as not enough instructions were given, even on the product’s website, the process has been described very vaguely.